yooper/your-rapport/README.md

  * `Ctrl+Shift+Z` autoscroll and collect multiple screenshots, or stop the autoscroll.
  * `Ctrl+Shift+X` opens up the dashboard where you can search, print, share, or delete your collection.

-Your Rapport limits your collection to 200 screenshots if you are not registered.
-If you are registered, you can collect up to 400 screenshots.
-A pro version license gets you access to unlimited captures.
 Your Rapport is an open source commercial tool for the following reasons:
- * Transparency in how software works and where the data goes is an important security and privacy concern
+ * Transparency in how software works and where the data goes is an important security and privacy concern to all of us
- * A commercial tool is the only viable way to support developing a standard set of opensource tools, useful for doing online research
+ * A commercial tool is the only viable way to support developing a standard set of open source tools, useful for doing online research
- * Keeps the infrastructure costs lower by not having additional overhead with privatized Software as a service
+ * Keeps the infrastructure costs lower by not having additional overhead with privatized Software as a Service approach
+ * Implement best practices based on community feedback
  * The target price for the Pro license can be set to $3 a month
- * Implement best practices based on community feedback

 🌟 Key Features